aniketguptaa/stonepaperscissorsgame/README.md

 # stonepaperscissorsgame
-Created by Aniket Kumar Gupta using Python 3x in class XI
+Created by A good person to contribute to open source.